-With another class, conviction works towards conversion; and under the influence of evangelical motives, it issues in true and lasting repentance.
+With another class, conviction works towards conversion, and, under the influence of evangelical motives, issues in true and lasting repentance.
 The soul, convinced of its guilt, and impressed with a sense of its danger, is prompted to ask, What must I do to be saved?
 How shall I flee from the wrath to come?
 Sensible of its vileness, and loathing itself on account of it, it begins to inquire, How may I be cleansed from the pollution of my nature, and the foulness of my sin?
-If, when the soul is thus convinced, and anxious, the glorious scheme of grace and redemption is unfolded to its view; if it is enabled to look to the cross, and to Christ as the Lamb of God that takes away the sin of the world.
-And if it is penetrated with a lively sense of the love of Christ to sinners, and of God's mercy through him - then stern conviction will be melted into tender contrition, and the most harrowing remorse into kindly repentance.
-The heart which trembled, and was perhaps hardened under the ice-cold fetters of conviction, is subdued by the beams of the Sun of Righteousness just one ray of heaven's light piercing through the gloom, converts it into a scene of peace.
-In the greatest tumult of conviction, a single word of Gospel comfort may produce inward quiet, when it is spoken by Him who said to the raging sea, "Peace, be still, and immediately there was a great calm."
-The convinced sinner, thus apprehending the love of Christ, and the glorious design of his Gospel, is thoroughly changed by means of it.
-His stubborn will is subdued, and he is made willing in the day of divine power.
-In a word, he undergoes a change of mind and heart, which is called evangelical repentance.
-And in its largest sense, this is the same as being born again.
+If, when the soul is thus convinced and anxious, the glorious scheme of grace and redemption is unfolded to its view; if it be enabled to look to the cross, and to Christ as the Lamb of God that taketh away the sin of the world; and if it be penetrated with a lively sense of the love of Christ to sinners, and of God's mercy through himthen stern conviction will be melted into tender contrition, and the most harrowing remorse into kindly repentance.
+The heart which trembled, and was perhaps hardened under the ice-cold fetters of conviction, is subdued by the beams of the Sun of Righteousness.
+The soul, under the horror of darkness, may have been a scene of inward agony; but one ray of heaven's light, piercing through the gloom, converts it into a scene of peace.
+In the greatest tumult of conviction, a single word of Gospel comfort may produce inward quiet, when it is spoken by Him who said to the raging sea, 'Peace, be still, and immediately there was a great calm.'
+The convinced sinner, thus apprehending the love of Christ, and the glorious design of his Gospel, is thoroughly changed by means of it; his stubborn will is subdued, and he is made willing in the day of divine power; in a word, he undergoes a change of mind and heart, which is called evangelical repentance, and, in this its largest sense, is the same with being born again.
 Then legal conviction becomes evangelical contrition.
-In this there is sorrow - but not the sorrow of the world, which works death - shame, but such that it humbles without depressing the soul; - and fear, but not the fear which has torment - not the fear that is associated with the Spirit of bondage.
-Rather, it is filial fear, having respect to the majesty of God, and even to his warnings and threatenings - yet it is not the servile fear of a condemned malefactor, but the ingenuous fear of a forgiven child.
+In this there is sorrow, but not the sorrow of the world which worketh death; shame, but such as humbles without depressing the soul; and fear, but not the fear which hath torment, not the fear that is associated with the Spirit of bondage, but filial fear, having respect to the majesty of God, and even to his warnings and threatenings; yet not the servile fear of a condemned malefactor, but the ingenuous fear of a forgiven child.